AJAYKE/predict_stock_movement_based_on_news/readme.md

 We are using "ProsusAI/finbert" model.

-first we scrape the data
+first we scrape the data from the moneycontrol website

 setup a private environment on ur local

+and then run the notebook

 ```bash
 which python3